G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 published: true
 order: 30
 toc:
-   --1--Connecting using a pair of SSH keys.
-Preparation: "connecting-using-a-pair-of-ssh-keys-preparation" --2--SSH keys generation (Windows 7/8): "generate-ssh-keys-windows-7-8" --2--SSH keys generation (Windows 10, Linux OS, macOS): "" --2--SSH keys generation in the personal account: "how-to-add-ssh-keys-to-your-gcore-cloud-personal-account" --2--How to delete an SSH key: "how-to-delete-ssh-keys-in-your-gcore-cloud-personal-account" --2--How to generate SSH keys when creating an Instance or Bare Metal server: "how-to-generate-and-add-ssh-keys-when-creating-an-instance-or-bare-metal-server"
+   --1--Connect with SSH keys: "connect-with-ssh-keys" --2--Generate a key (Windows 7/8): "generate-a-key-windows-7-8"
+   --2--Generate a key (Windows 10, Linux OS, macOS): "generate-a-key-windows-10-linux-os-macos"
+   --2--Generate a key in the personal account: "generate-a-key-in-the-personal-account" --2--Add a key to your account: "add-a-key-to-your-account" --2--Delete a key: "delete-a-key"
-   --1--Connecting using a password.
-Preparation: "connecting-using-a-password-preparation" --2--Configuring a password: "configuring-a-password" --1--Connecting via SHH: "connecting-via-ssh" --2--Connecting from Windows 7/8: "connecting-from-windows-7-8"
+   --2--Generate a key when creating an instance : "generate-a-key-when-creating-an-instance" --1--Connect with a password: "connect-with-a-password" --1--Connect via SSH: "connect-via-ssh" --2--Connect from Windows 7/8: "connect-from-windows-7-8"
-   --2--Connecting from Windows 10, Linux OS, macOS: "connecting-from-windows-10-linux-os--macos"
+   --2--Connect from Windows 10, Linux OS, macOS: "connect-from-windows-10-linux-os-macos"
 pageTitle: Connect to bare metal via SSH | Gcore
 pageDescription: Connect to your bare metal server using SSH keys or a password.
-Generate keys, configure passwords, and access Windows/Linux machines.
+Generate keys, configure passwords, and access your server.
 ---
 # Connect to your bare metal server via SSH